codenothing/argv/README.md

 ### Help

-argv injects a default help option initially and on clears.
+argv-me injects a default help option initially and on clears.
 The help() method triggers the help printout.

 ```js
 argv.help();